temach/reports/LS-Lab-4-distributed-storage.md

-If things break test in particular that `targetcli` command works as shown here:
+If things break test in particular that `targetcli` command works:

 https://yari.net/2016/08/28/how-to-fix-not-working-targetclitarget-on-centos-7-1-1503/